 Until then, Yuuki and Shinichi have to share everything.
 They can’t be more than a few steps away from each other and their senses are linked.
 The two feel each other’s emotions and their physical pain, so killing the other is not an option.
-The manga follows these two as they move in together in Shinichi’s dingy apartment and slowly learn more about the life of the other.
-It starts off as two hostile strangers attempting to coerce each other, but with precious little time left alive, they also have to spend time together as they both make amends and take care of lingering regrets.
+Thus they move in together in Shinichi’s dingy apartment and slowly learn more about the life of the other.
+It starts off as two hostile strangers attempting to coerce each other.
+Yet, with precious little time left alive, they also help each other make amends and take care of lingering regrets.

 I didn’t have the greatest expectations for Half & Half because I tend not to like drama much, but this was an interesting read with a lot of heart put into it.
-It’s beautifully illustrated and it’s a novel idea that must have really tested author Kouji Seo’s ability to fit as much personality and development into a short timeframe as possible.
+It’s beautifully illustrated and has a novel concept at its core.
+It must have really tested author Kouji Seo’s ability to fit as much personality and development into a short timeframe as possible.
 Weird to think that this is the same man who’d later go on to pen the absolutely horrendous Fuuka.

 Sometimes life gives you lemons, sometimes you end up reading a borderline hentai manga on the 6AM train to work.
 What can you do?

-However, a swimming instructress at the gym seems to know Keiichi and takes him under her wing in an attempt to cure his phobia.
-However, Keiichi quickly reveals himself to be more interested in putting his own little swimmer in every girl at the gym, which is kind of my point.
+A swimming instructress at the gym then takes Keiichi under her wing in an attempt to cure his phobia.
+However, Keiichi quickly reveals himself to be more interested in putting his own little swimmer in every girl at the gym, which is where Hammer Maid lost me.
 You don’t really question characters in hentai manga, but once you try to have a storyline about overcoming personal trauma, taking time out of that to screw the ditzy girl in the kiddie pool… it just gets all kind of weird.
 Just skip it and read a proper hentai or something.

 Hamster Research Report